halaei/bredis/README.md

 Please note that if you need to increase 'timeout' in the config array above, you should increase 'retry_after' in the array as well as --timeout in your `queue:work` commands.

 **Warning**: bredis queue workers don't bother handling jobs that are delayed or reserved.
 So when using bredis workers, you have to have at least one redis worker as well.
+**Note**: bredis queue driver is 100% compatile with redis driver.
+In other words, you may push the jobs using redis driver and pop them using bredis.